How to Please a Woman: 9 Techniques to Make Sex Better for Her

 Men are from one planet, and women are from another — but what the hell does this outdated way of explaining gender differences actually mean?
 In a word: priorities.

-Generally speaking, research shows that every woman is different in her ability to orgasm, her sexual desire levels and how important an orgasm is to her overall satisfaction with her sex life.
+Generally speaking, research shows that every woman is different in her ability to orgasm, her sexual desire levels, and how important an orgasm is to her overall satisfaction with her sex life.
 In other words, every woman wants something unique.

 The one common thread is that orgasm frequency and intensity increased based on the depth of connection the women had with their partners.

-How to Pleasure a Woman: 9 Techniques
+How to Please a Woman: 9 Techniques

-Pleasure for women is about communication, comfort, consent, excitement and the right kind(s) of stimulation.
+Pleasure for women is about communication, comfort, consent, excitement, and the right kind(s) of stimulation.
 If you’re not sure exactly how to provide her with these things, the easiest thing to do is ask.

 Knowing what to ask (and how and when) is a little more complicated, so we’ve assembled some guidelines for getting the conversation right.

-Engage in Foreplay
+1. Engage in Foreplay

-Experiment With Different Positions
+2. Experiment With Different Positions

 Pleasure and arousal go hand in hand, and one of the things that can diminish arousal over time is letting things go stale.
 Look, there’s no such thing as a perfect relationship, but to keep a relationship happy, you have to try new things sometimes.

 Spicing up your sex life with new and different sexual positions may be a little awkward at first.
-Still, trying something new together can do more than put you two in a team mindset.
+Still, trying something new together can do more than put you two in a sex-positive team mindset.

 So you’ve found the clitoris.
 Congratulations to you and your healthy sex life!

-Direct stimulation may be exactly what some women want, but touching, rubbing or using a vibrator on the clitoris during foreplay or intercourse can be highly pleasurable for women, even if it’s not done at full intensity.
+Direct stimulation may be exactly what some women want, but touching, rubbing, or using a vibrator on the clitoris during foreplay or intercourse can be highly pleasurable for women, even if it’s not done at full intensity.
 Check in with your partner about what feels good, and go from there.

-Practice Mindfulness
+4. Practice Mindfulness

-It’s also a good idea to check in on your partner if they seem checked out, anxious, distracted or uncomfortable — more on communication in a moment.
+It’s also a good idea to check in on your partner if they seem checked out, anxious, distracted, or uncomfortable — more on communication in a moment.

-Use Lubrication
+5. Use Lubrication

 We’re tossing this one onto the list as a freebie.
 As you probably know, lubrication can help reduce discomfort for both partners during intercourse.